Castle Thunder

 Information about Castle Thunder Prison in Richmond, VA during the Civil War.

 A large tobacco warehouse that was located on the north side of Cary Street between 18th & 19th Streets.
 Mainly used for civilian prisoners, it was generally packed with murderers, cut-throats, thieves and other desperadoes.
 Males suspected of disloyalty, spies and Union sympathizers were incarcerated here.
 A large number of its inmates were under sentence of death.
 A few women were held here, including the famous Dr. Mary E. Walker.
 Used by the Federals for Confederate civilian "war criminals" after the surrender.
-Formerly the Greanor's, Palmer's, & Whitlock's Tobacco factories.
+Formerly the (William) Greanor's, Palmer's, & Whitlock's Tobacco factories.

 RG 109, Ch.
 6, Vol. 151, p.
 10 9/1862 - 3/1863; Statistics of Eastern District Hospital (Castle Thunder) - hospital closed after March, 1863